top of page

 History

 Syntropic systems are an idea most recently patented by a Swiss farmer named Ernst Gotsch, but these principles were practiced by many indigenous cultures across almost every continent.
-The three sisters garden grouping of corn, beans, and squash is one of an unfathomable number of combinations of plants used across crops, forests, and grasslands alike. very
+The three sisters garden grouping of corn, beans, and squash is one of an unfathomable number of combinations of plants (both “wild” and heirlooms) used across coastlines, forests, grasslands, mountains & hillsides alike.

 Introduction